Home › COFSAB Forum › Legislation, Bylaws and Rules › Can Survey Monkey or Similar Platform be Used for A Bylaw Vote?

 Brian Boyle

-terry-g replied 1 month, 1 week ago 4 Members · 3 Replies -
+Terry Gibson replied 5 months, 2 weeks ago 4 Members · 3 Replies

 A lawyer would provide a better answer but my understanding is that Alberta Land Titles requires a director of the condo corporation to confirm that the special resolution thresholds have been met.
 It’s up to the board member who signs the Land Titles form to be confident that the owners did approve of the new bylaws per legislation.